mpatacchiola/blog/_posts/2017-08-15-dissecting-reinforcement-learning-7.markdown

 Application: gridworld
 -----------------------
 Let's suppose we have a square gridworld where charging stations (green cells) and stairs (red cells) are disposed in multiple locations.
 The position of the positive and negative cells can vary giving rise to four worlds which I called: OR-world, AND-world, NAND-world, XOR-world.
 The rule of the worlds are similar to the one defined in the previous posts.
 The robot has four action available: forward, backward, left, right.
 When an action is performed, with a probability of 0.2 it can lead to a wrong movement.
 The reward is positive (+1.0) for green cells, negative (-1.0) for red cells, and null in all the other cases.
-The index convention for the states is the usual (row, column) where (0,0) represents the cell in the bottom-left corner and (4,4) the cell in the top-right corner.
+The index convention for the states is the usual (column, row) where (0,0) represents the cell in the bottom-left corner and (4,4) the cell in the top-right corner.

 ![Function Approximation Boolean Worlds]({{site.baseurl}}/images/reinforcement_learning_function_approximation_linear_function_boolean_worlds.png){:class="img-responsive"}